sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Photobucket
-As of 2020-10-21, Photobucket return false positives.
+As of 2020-10-21, Photobucket returns false positives.
 This was reported in #785.
 ```json
   "Photobucket": {
     "errorType": "status_code",